Participatory Budgeting In Don Valley North

 Outdoor fitness park for all ages.

-Seniors exercise park in Godstone Park (In Progress)
+Seniors exercise park in Godstone Park (Completed in July 2019)

 Outdoor fitness park for all ages, with focus on equipment to help seniors stay active.